When Will I Go Into Labor?

 Have you ever had a miscarriage? ℹ️

-If not your first pregnancy, did you have a prior post-term birth (>41 weeks)? ℹ️
+If not your first pregnancy, did you have a prior late-term or postterm birth (41+ weeks)? ℹ️

-If not your first pregnancy, did you have a prior spontaneous preterm birth (<37 weeks)? ℹ️
+If not your first pregnancy, did you have a prior preterm birth (<37 weeks)? ℹ️

 Pre-pregnancy BMI: ℹ️